Shilpa-Hina Twitter War Over Adult Clip Row: A Fan Threatens To Leak Hina’s MMS, Rocky Slams The Fan

 Bigg Boss Is Over, Get Over It!

-Well, to all Shilpians (Shilpa's fans) & Hinaholics (Hina's fans) - Bigg Boss is over, get over it!
+Well, to all Shilpians (Shilpa's fans) & Hinaholics (Hina's fans) - Bigg Boss is over, so get over it!
 It's good that you support your idols, but it's not right to degrade the opposite person!

 Kumkum Bhagya Takes A 7-Year Leap, Abhi Accepts Tanu As His Wife, Pragya Is Seen With Daughter Kiara